nginx/unit-docs/source/unitctl.rst

 You can use the **new** option with three arguments to deploy a new instance of Unit:

-1. A means to show the control API: Either a file path to open a unix socket, or a TCP address with port.
+1. **Control API path**: A file path for a Unix socket or a TCP address with port.

-   - If a directory is specified the Unit container will mount this to **/var/run** internally.
-The control socket and pid file will be accessible from the host.
-For example: **/tmp/2**.
+   - If you specify a directory, the Unit container will mount it to **/var/run** internally.
+     The control socket and pid file are accessible from the host.
+Example: **/tmp/2**.
-   - If a TCP address is specified, the Unit container will listen on this address and port.
-For example: **127.0.0.1:7171**.
+   - If you specify a TCP address, the Unit container will listen on this address and port.
+Example: **127.0.0.1:7171**.

-2. A path to an application.
-The Unit container will mount this in READ ONLY mode to **/www** internally.
-This will allow the user to configure their Unit container to expose an application stored on the host.
-For example: **$(pwd)**.
+2. **Application path**.
+The Unit container will mount this path in read-only mode to **/www** internally.
+This setup allows you to configure the Unit container to expose an application stored on the host.
+Example: **$(pwd)**.

-3. An image tag.
-Unitctl will deploy this image, enabling you to deploy custom images.
+3. **Image tag**: Unitctl will deploy this image, enabling you use custom images.
 For example: **unit:wasm**.

 .. code-block:: console